German parliament: Explicit consent still necessary from organ donors | DW | 16.01.2020

 Were politicians tied to party lines?

-No. As with all votes on purely ethical issues, politicians have a free vote on the topic.
+No. As with all votes on purely ethical issues, politicians had a free vote on the topic.
 Somewhat unusually, Thursday morning's emotional debate in the Bundestag saw party allies passionately advocating opposing positions.

 Christian Democrat Thomas Rachel spoke against his government's proposal, asking the chamber: "Can silence be considered consent?"